AndreaLeang/ml-take-home/response.md

 **1. What should you do if the two models have different tokenizers?**

 If the two models have different tokenizers, you should ensure that both models use a consistent tokenization scheme.
-Otherwise, tokens may misalign, causing unintentional spliting of workds or index errors.
+Otherwise, tokens may misalign, causing unintentional spliting of words or index errors.

-A consistent scheme can be done by selecting a common tokenizer and either:
+Essentially, the tokenizers splits the text/prompt into seperate chunks to process.
+If 2 models have different tokenizers, their outputs can't be aligned and compared objectively.
+The 2 models need to have a common tokenizer implemented and a way to translate each model's own tokenization into this common tokenization.

-- Manually aligning tokenization outputs by mapping tokens from one tokenizer to another.
-- Using a shared vocabulary by retraining or fine-tuning one model with the other’s tokenizer.
-- Detokenizing and then retokenizing the text so that both models process the same input representation.
+This can be done through either manually aligning tokenization outputs by mapping tokens from one tokenizer to another (which is usually infeasible for large prompts), using a shared vocabulary by retraining or fine-tuning one model with the other’s tokenizer, or detokenizing and then retokenizing the text with the common tokenizer so that both models process the same input representation.

 **2. Do you think contrastive decoding is used in practice?**

-Contrastive decoding is an interesting approach that improves text generation by comparing outputs from a strong and a weak model, filtering out generic or low-quality responses.
-While it’s promising, it’s not yet mainstream in large-scale applications due to computational costs and integration complexity.
-However, it has potential in research settings, creative text generation, and areas where reducing repetitive or degenerate outputs is important.
-As more efficient implementations emerge, contrastive decoding could see broader adoption in real-world NLP systems.
+In just this interview, the basic model of contrastive decoding took a few minutes to compute a "very very brief docstring".
+While contrastive decoding has the benefit of utilizing the comparison of 2 different models, it ultimately does use *2* models, making it computational expensive.
+As of now with faster models such as GPT-4o and Claude 3, contrastive decoding doesn't seem like it's being used in practice.
+However, since contrastive decoding appeals to a need for quality, its comparitive work may be used more in the future.